mangtronix/MusicDevices/WeeklySchedule.md

 - You can upload file directly into your Brightspace post (preferred)
 - Please go back check that your links have the correct permissions / are still accessible. **Inaccessible files / broken links** are not considered submitted.

+Exercise 3 - MIDI play-along
+- Did you start to get a feeling for the "shape" of the song?

+> The project helped me understand the song better.
+I was surprised to realize that identical notes felt different depending on their placement in the melody.
+Playing the song myself helped me notice how each note contributes to the overall musical progression.

+— Joonha

 Inspiration day
 - Look at examples of creative music controller / instrument projects
 - Start ideating on our projects